Ofor-David/WatchDog/README.md

 - **Terraform**: Version 1.0 or later
 - **Python**: Version 3.12 or later
 - **Git**: For version control and CI/CD
+- **Slack**: Slack workspace, and webhook url.
+Check out this post by [fortum-tech](https://medium.com/fortum-tech/step-by-step-guide-to-create-a-slack-app-for-incoming-webhooks-3d9b799e8ae1) on how to create one.

 ### **Local Development Requirements**
 - **SSH Key Pair**: For EC2 instance access (create in AWS Console)